The 5 best website builders for small businesses

 Like Wix, Hostinger let me move and place elements wherever I wanted.
 Source: Startups.co.uk

-For online stores, you can use the AI-Powered Product Information Generator, which generates product titles, subtitles, descriptions and labels – helping you save time when adding new products to your inventory.
-You can also upload photos of your products, which the AI will analyse to generate relevant text.
+For online stores, you can use the AI-Powered Product Information Generator, which generates product titles, subtitles, descriptions and labels – for overstretched solopreneurs this can save precious time when adding new products to your inventory.

 How much does Hostinger cost?

-Hostinger’s biggest pull factor is undoubtedly its low-cost pricing plans, which make it a great option for startups looking for minimal overhead spending.
+Hostinger’s a great option for low-cost pricing plans which is attractive for startups looking for minimal overhead spending.

 The cheapest pricing is available with a 48-month subscription: